Volunteer sessions

 Volunteer options

-Farmer life (10am-12pm, Tuesdays & Fridays)
+Farmer life (10am-12 noon, Tuesdays & Fridays)

-Discover a variety of regenerative farming skills alongside our Community Farm Managers, as we complete current farm jobs.
+Discover a variety of regenerative farming skills alongside our community farm managers, as we complete current farm jobs.
 A great time for chats about life, the universe and everything, or to find peace and headspace working solo.

-The compost kai cycle (3pm-5pm, Thursdays)
+The compost kai cycle (4.30pm-7pm, Thursdays)

 Volunteers weeding at the farm.